S-bazaz/nonlinear_ICA/README.md

 ### Classification pipelines

-In all the following steps, change the configuration using the .ini files in **config\**, then run the associated script in **runs\**.
+In all the following steps, change the configuration using the .ini files in **config/**, then run the associated script in **runs/**.
-If an issue occure for instance concerning devices conflict, please manage the device definition in **src\** files.
+If an issue occure for instance concerning devices conflict, please manage the device definition in **src/** files.

 #### dataset creation